Language: EN

 Using Intersections in TypeScript

 Intersections in TypeScript allow us to combine multiple types into a single type.
-That is, they are used to create a type that adds the properties of two types.
+That is, they serve to create a type that adds the properties of two types.

 Intersection Syntax

-An intersection type is defined using the & operator.
+An intersection type (Intersection Type) is defined using the & operator.
 The resulting type contains all the properties of the combined types.

 type IntersectionType = Type1 & Type2;

-Where Type1 and Type2 can be any object type, interface, primitive type, etc.
+Where Type1 and Type2 can be any type of object, interface, primitive type, etc.

 Let’s see it with an example,